esrlabs/chipmunk-docs/book/src/02_extensions/02_basics.md

 If a new update of **Chipmunk** is available, first run `rake clobber` and `rake full_pipeline` after, to update **Chipmunk**.

-## Developing mode

-The developer mode can be very helpful at developing (espescially for the development in the front-end).
-To enable the developing me, type the following command in the command line of your choice:

-`CHIPMUNK_DEVELOPING_MODE=ON`

-The developer mode will create a debugger console with which console outputs made in the front-end can be seen.
-Another feature which the debugger provides is creating breakpoints as well as the ability to select HTML elements which then will be highlighted in the code along with its attributes.

 ## Add plugin to sidebar

 For the developed plugin to appear on the sidebar as an option, it will be necessary to add the name of the plugin in: